Lamman Rucker: “My Deepest Fear Is…”

 When the questions were turned to Lamman’s personal life, Lamman shared that it’s not about him anymore, it’s about the community.
 That’s where his heart and talent are, with the people, “My deepest fear is that HIV infection, incarceration and drop-out rates get worse for Black and Latino youth.
 If we can curb these negative patterns, we can have the world we really want for ourselves!”

-While in high school, Lamman was an original member of the groundbreaking youth company…
+Growing up in high school, Lamman was an original member of the groundbreaking youth company…